Find out what punch needle fabric is best for YOUR punch needle, plus I have a free printable cheat sheet for you!

 Punch Needle is simple but can be confusing for a beginner.

-One of the first mistakes I made when I started messing around with punch needle was choosing the wrong fabric for the punch needle I had.
+One of the first mistakes I made when I started messing around with punch needle was choosing the wrong fabric for my punch needle.

-I ordered an adjustable punch needle from North Shore Crafts that was a rug punch needle comparable to the Oxford punch needles.
+I ordered an adjustable rug punch needle comparable to the Oxford punch needles.

 When I was trying to figure out what supplies I needed, I didn’t realize how different in size the rug and miniature punch needles are.
 I also didn’t realize there was such a big difference in foundation fabrics.

-To help explain the differences visually, I made a fun graphic showing which fabrics work best with which punch needles.
+To help explain the differences visually, I made a printable cheat sheet showing which fabrics work best with which punch needles.

-Let’s look at each type of fabric listed on the chart and I’ll explain what they are and when to use them in more detail.
+Let’s look at each type of fabric and I’ll explain what they are and when to use them.

 Monk’s cloth is the most popular cloth for the larger punch needles.
 You can sew it into purses or pillows after you do your punching and it works beautifully.

-Monk’s cloth is an even weave 100% cotton cloth similar to Aida cloth (but definitely not interchangeable with it).
-It comes in multiple sizes of weaves.
+Monk’s cloth is an even weave 100% cotton cloth similar to Aida cloth (but definitely NOT the same).

 Because of the high quality of linen, you can rest easy knowing your punch needle projects can be heirlooms passed down through the generations.